A Deep Dive Into the Hidden FCPX Audio Tools

 Every Audio Component has an EQ built into it.
 The EQ controls can be accessed from the Audio Inspector tab, and they have numerous presets such as Voice Enhance, Music Enhance and Treble Reduce.
 You also have quick access to a visual EQ which can be set at either a 10 or 31 bands.

 Often times you want to match the audio EQ of one clip in the timeline to another (for instance if you are doing an edit with multiple instances of the same interview clip).
-FCP X makes this extremely easy to do.
+FCPX audio tools make this extremely easy to do.
 Simply select the clip you want to EQ and click the magic wand on the bottom of the viewer and click on Match Audio.

 Two clips will pop up in the viewer with the clip you are editing on the right and a prompt asking you to “Choose a clip that has the audio you want to match”.
 This will be the clip on the left.
 Once you have found it simply click Apply Match and you are all set!

-Just like before, if you change the EQ on a clip in the browser this change will be reflected in future instances of that clip edited into a timeline only.
-Similarly, if you change the EQ on a clip in the timeline it will affect only that instance of the clip and not ripple to the clip in the browser.
+Just like before, changing the EQ on a clip in the browser changes future instances of that clip edited into a timeline only.
+Similarly, if you change the EQ on a clip in the FCPX audio timeline it will affect only that instance of the clip and not ripple to the clip in the browser.

-Once you have your edit locked and you’re ready to start editing audio, one of the first things you generally want to do is go through and bring everything to the same relative loudness.
-This is referred to as Normalizing and FCP X makes it a breeze.
+You’ve locked your edit, and now you’re about to start on the audio.
+You’ll probably want to start by bringing everything to the same relative loudness.
+This is referred to as Normalizing and FCPX makes it a breeze.

-In a nutshell, the Limiter allows you to set the maximum db level of any part of the clip to which it’s applied, while at the same time, bringing up the lowest parts of the clip to a certain gain level.
+Basically, the Limiter allows you to set the maximum db level of any part of the clip.
+At the same time, it brings the lowest parts of the clip to a certain gain level.
 Video training guru Larry Jordan has a great excerpt from one of his webinars explaining his favorite settings.